y1zhou/knowledge-base/content/series/linear-algebra/10-determinant/index.md

 ## Calculating matrix inverse

-To find the inverse of a matrix, we need a final piece of definition called the `adjoint`.
-Adjoint of a matrix $\boldsymbol{A}$ is the transpose of an $n \times n$ matrix with co-factors
+To find the inverse of a matrix, we need a final piece of definition called the `adjugate`.
+The adjugate of a matrix $\boldsymbol{A}$ is the transpose of an $n \times n$ matrix with co-factors

 $$
 \boldsymbol{A}^* = \\{A_{ij}\\}'